stashed/stash/docs/guides/latest/backends/rest.md

 # REST Backend

-Stash supports restic's [REST Server](https://github.com/restic/rest-server) as backend.
+Stash supports restic's [REST Server](https://github.com/restic/rest-server) as a backend.
 This tutorial will show you how to use this backend.

 In order to use REST Server as backend, you have to create a `Secret` and a `Repository` object pointing to the desired REST Server address.